juangm/url-shortener/README.md

 - help: help menu.
 - exit: exit the program.

+Generate combinations for possible short urls:

+- The combinations for the previous specs are already generated in `combinations/encoding.json` file
+- To regenerate the file just run `python3 combinations/generate_combinations.pyt`

 ## Future improvements

 - [ ] Implement login system with password for the admin service.